 The output stage consists of two power-Darlington bipolar transistors working in Common-Emitter mode.
 This allows the regulator to work as a LDO (Low-DropOut) with smaller difference between Input and output voltages which diminishes the thermal dissipation over the regulation transistors.

-At the input of the regulation transistors is placed trigger-type overcurrent protection network which engages at a given output current and turns-off them.
+At the input of the regulation transistors is placed trigger-type over-current protection network which engages at a given output current and turns-off them.
 Once the protection is engaged, it can stay in this mode for an unlimited period of time which prevents the system from doing any harm even in a human absence.
-In order to returns to normal operational mode the regulator must be turned OFF for a while (to discharce the electrolytic capacitors) and then turned ON again.
+In order to return to normal operational mode the regulator must be turned OFF for a while (to discharge the electrolytic capacitors) and then turned ON again.

-Measurements of DC and AC voltages were taken with Keithley 2015 Multimeter while the spectrum plots were drawn using RTX 6001 Audio Analyser.
+Measurements of DC and AC voltages were taken with Keithley 2015 Multimeter while the spectrum plots were drawn using RTX 6001 Audio Analyzer.
 The obtained results are as follows:

 – Line regulation (AC input voltage between 216 – 235 V): 0.05%

 – Load regulation (DC output current between 0 – 4.5 A): 0.06%